jungcom/Upool/README.md

 challenges
 The following functionalities are implemented:

-- [O] User can sign up and sign in to the login screen
+- [O] User can sign up and sign in to the login screen (Firebase Authentication)
 - [O] User can sign up with an email and it requires email verification (Also works for password resets)
+- [O] Persist logged in user
-- [O] User can post a ride
+- [O] User can post a ride post With the help of Google Places API
 - [O] More user friendly UI/UX
 - [O] User has a status tab that shows the list of rides they are riding and offering
-- [O] Users can send requests to others
+- [O] Users can send requests to others and accept rides
+- [O] User can compose and send chat messages to other peers AND also send push notifications to the receiving users with Firebase Cloud Functions

 The following functionalities should be implemented:

-- [ ] User can compose and send chat messages to other peers
 - [ ] User has a profile page which can edit their information, indluding their profile picture
+- [ ] Users can decline ride requests
+- [ ] Users can delete their posted rides using recursive delete with Firebase Cloud Functions
-- [ ] Persist logged in user
+- [ ] Users can receive and give ratings to others
+- [ ] Chat shows the time log in a more efficient manner, with the date of the chat as headers
-- [ ] Users can accept of decline ride requests
+- [ ] Users can receive push notifications when they are accepted on a ride

 ## Video Walkthrough/ScreenShots